 Let An Post know your new address so that your TV licence can be transferred.
 Alternatively you can update your details yourself online at www.tvlicence.ie.
 If your address is not that which appears on the licence then you are deemed to be unlicenced and may be liable for prosecution.

 If you have a second home or holiday home with a television set then you need a separate TV licence for that address.

 If you have more than one premises with a television then you need a separate licence for each address.

-The Department of Social and Family Affairs pays for TV Licences for certain categories of its clients under the Household Benefits scheme.
+The Department of Social Protection pays for TV Licences for certain categories of its clients under the Household Benefits scheme.